 Stationary bikes are adjustable and can be modified to each child’s needs.
-For example, the seat can be widened and reclined and the pedals adjusted for size.
-Most adapted stationary bikes come with a restraint system to support the upper body and/or ankle straps and braces.
+For example, the seat can be widened and reclined, and the pedals adjusted for size.
+Most adapted stationary bikes have a restraint system to support the upper body and ankle straps and braces.

-Recumbent bikes allow a child to ride an adaptive bike with a reclining seat that helps with weight distribution, which in turn makes cycling easier.
+Recumbent bikes allow a child to ride an adaptive bike with a reclining seat that helps with weight distribution, making cycling easier.

 Recumbent bikes typically have two wheels in the back and a larger wheel in the front of the bicycle.
 The extra front wheel helps children with stability while riding.
 Sometimes, recumbent bikes have two wheels in the front and one in the back.

-One front-wheel recumbent bikes are easier when getting on and off the bike, but the two front-wheeled recumbent bikes usually have better stability when making turns.
+One front-wheel recumbent bikes are more accessible when getting on and off the bike, but the two front-wheeled recumbent bikes usually have better stability when making turns.

 Tandem bikes allow someone else to ride with a disabled child, often an adult who pedals while the child enjoys the ride.

-Tandem bikes can come with pedals in the back, as well as pedals in the front.
-The front pedals are lifted up to the level of the child so they can help pedal.
+Tandem bikes can come with pedals in the back as well as pedals in the front.
+The front pedals are lifted up to the child’s level so they can help pedal.
 If the child needs a break from pedaling, they can stop while the person in the back seat of the bike continues.

 Another type of tandem bike includes a side-by-side tandem tricycle that lets two people pedal at the same time, at their own rate.
 Both types of tandem bikes allow disabled children to take breaks when needed while still enjoying a bike ride.